 8. Can/should I do the Ramp Test more often than the 8/20 minute tests?

 We still recommend assessing every 4-6 weeks.
-If you’ve taken some time off from training, resume training following an FTP assessment workout.
+If you’ve taken more than 3-4 weeks off from training, resume training following an FTP assessment.

-9. Will you still have the old tests?
+9. Do you still have the old 8 and 20-minute tests?

-Yes, the 8 minute and 20-minute test aren’t going anywhere and you can still use them if you prefer them.
+Yes!
+The 8 minute and 20-minute tests aren’t going anywhere, and you can still use them if you prefer them.

 10. Can I increase the warmup?

-11. Should I do the test in aero position?
+11. Should I do the test in the aero position?

 Yes.
 If you plan to race and do the majority of your training in the aero position, testing in the aero position is recommended.
 Aero positioning often recruits the pedaling muscles in slightly different manners than more upright positions.
 Aero positioning also changes the stress on other, less obvious muscles which can contribute to the strain you’ll experience when training or racing in an aero position.
 So establishing an FTP that is specific to these altered demands is appropriate.